Using and Evaluating Supporter Forms

 You also have the option to set a “Custom Title” and “Custom Ask” if you’d like supporter forms to come with the form title and ask written for your supporters.
 If you fill in these optional fields in the Branding tab of the form editor, click the “Save” button before sharing the link to your landing page.

-If you already filled out the form’s title and ask in the branding editor, all your supporters have to do on the landing page is finish their form’s “Website Address” so it has a unique URL.
-They should type a short, simple, memorable word or phrase (no spaces) to finish the web address.
+If you have already filled out the form’s title and ask in the branding editor, your supporters simply need to finish their form’s “Website Address” so it has a unique URL.
+To complete the web address, they should type a short, simple, memorable word or phrase (no spaces).

 After clicking “Get Started,” folks are brought to their supporter form, where they can begin organizing and fundraising for your campaign or organization!

 Please note you can also find the share link to your supporter forms in the Brandings tab of your Dashboard toolbar.

 Click “Share” next to the branding you would like your supporter form to use.
 In the pop-up that appears, you can copy the link to your supporter form’s landing page!